-Dylan grew up in Shepparton and spent many years with family at Cummeragunja (Barmah).
-He learnt how to get Bardi Grubs with his Grand Dad who passed away when Dylan was four years old.
-Dylan learned the majority of what he knows about his culture from his Uncle (Mum’s Brother) and Dylan maintains this learning relationship now.
-Dylan says ‘When I was younger, I spent a lot of time at the Charles/Walker bend of Dungala (Murry River) second on the left hand side! – going to the ochre mines was a really spiritual experience for me and also going to the sandhills where our law and initiation took place over time.’
-My Great Grandmother Violet Briggs was also a well known landscape painter – she liked to paint the gum tress and the bush.
+I grew up in Shepparton and spent many years with family at Cummeragunja (Barmah).
+I learnt how to get Bardi Grubs with my Grand Dad but he passed away when I was four years old.
+I learned the majority of my culture from my Uncle (Mum’s Brother) and he is still teaching me now.
+I spent a told of time at the Charles/Walker bend of Dungala (Murry River) second on the left hand side!
+When I was younger going to the ochre mines was a really spiritual experience for me and also going to the sandhills where our law and initiation took place over time.

 I like to interpret from the stars because our Nan told us that the stars are our map and so I like to reference the night sky in my work….. like the Emu in the sky.
 I like to imagine that I am looking from above – a birds eye view!
 I also like to mirror that view – the land and sky in the one view in my work, which represents the connection between the sky and the earth.

 I look to use ochre in my paintings because it feels more connected to my traditions.
 It has a spiritual feel for me.

 My Uncle Shane has always told me I am from the Dulunyagan bloodline to Ulupna.
 Our language group in Yorta Yorta and this language is classed as endangered due to colonisation and language and culture being forbidden.